manuelbarzi/neoland-bootcamp-202209/staff/xavi-grandes/my-project/doc/README.md

 - ...

 __DONE__

 Login
 - Athenticate user email and password on login.

 Register
 - Create a new user on register page. (name, email, password)
 - Encrypt the password with hash.

-App
-- Create routes whether logged in or not.

 Home
 - Create a Header.